File recovery

 1. Open Settings.

-3. Next to Clear history, select Clear.
+3. Under Clear history, select Clear.

 4. Confirm that you want to delete all snapshots, by clicking Clear.